egeaydin/Mousy/README.md

 Version 0.0.1:

 * After sometime the X acceleration chart seems to be getting weird, at same time filter graph freezes.
 Not sure it is because of Charts or DataSample.
+* When giving constraints the charts view don't appear.

 Version 0.0.0